E12

 Network Communication Fault (Ethernet/Wi-Fi)

-Porsche EV home charger displays E12; network or backend communication is unavailable, but local charging may still work depending on configuration.
+Porsche EV home charger displays E12; network or backend communication is unavailable, but local charging may still work depending on the configuration.

 Advertisements